 Hormone therapy is typically given in combination with other treatments.
 It may be used to make a tumour smaller before surgery (neo-adjuvant therapy), reduce the risk of cancer returning after surgery (adjuvant therapy), and to control or slow the growth of cancer cells that have spread around the body (metastasised) and cannot be cured (palliative therapy).
-Hormone therapy might also be used to reduce or prevent some symptoms of prostate cancer in men who cannot have surgery or radiation therapy.

 Types of hormone therapy